 Drug Diversion Programs in WA

 Police diversion programs are governed by the Misuse of Drugs Act 1981, and are an alternative to criminal charges and court proceedings.
-They include:

 These programs are: